OskarDamkjaer/FirefoxDelayWebpage/README.md

 # DelayWebpage
 A firefox add-on that sets a seven second delay to certain websites to help you browse more mindfully.
 Currently only supports facebook, hackernews and reddit.
+Works with Firefox for android as well

 ## nested extension, Mod2Blocker